-- like on CXR, wedge shaped (less often rounded) pleurally based opacification (Hampton hump) without air bronchiograms.
+- like on plan film, wedge shaped (less often rounded) pleurally based opacification (Hampton hump) without air bronchiograms.

 - consolidation with internal air lucencies, "bubbly consolidation" ; this represent non-infracted aerated lung parenchyma co-existing side-by-side with infarcted lung in the same lobule.6

-- convex borders with a halo sign due to adjacent hemorrhage.
+- convex borders with a halo sign due to adjacent haemorrhage.

-- feeding vessel with visualization of the thrombus.
+- feeding vessel with visualisation of the thrombus.

 - sometimes scattered areas of low attenuation within the lesion (necrosis) and sometimes enhancement of the perimeter of the infarct.

-- cavitation is seen in septic embolism and in infection of a bland infarct.
+- cavitation - may seen in septic embolism and in infection of a bland infarct (cavitatory pulmonary infarction).